 Five Steps for Designing Lessons that Prioritize the Student Experience

 Teachers: Whether you’re engaging in virtual, in-person, or hybrid instruction this year, one thing you know for sure is that you still have to prepare for how your students will participate in lesson activities and retain what they learn.
 While there are many ways to design lessons, few put the student experience at the center of the learning.
+In the rest of this article, we’re going to show you exactly how to design lessons that prioritize the student experience.

 Regardless of learning scenario, lessons designed for student experiences must (1) promote student agency and independence through discussion and collaboration activities, and (2) allow teachers to provide quick and actionable feedback to students.